 - Why not boil a few more eggs?
 Simply combine the plain yolks with the over-salted deviled egg filling

-Many years ago my best friend Allison surprised me with an Eggsact Egg Timer.
+Many years ago my best friend Allison surprised me with an Eggsact Egg Timer like the one listed above.
 I still have it, and it works just as well as it did when it was new.
-I haven’t had a green egg yolk since 2007.
+When you need to know how to prevent green egg yolks it’s the ideal solution.
+I haven’t had an ugly green egg yolk since 2007.
 I’m not kidding either!
 I end up with perfectly boiled eggs every time.
 I highly recommend it to anyone that wants to prevent green or under-cooked egg yolks.
 I would be lost without it!

-They May Not Be as Bad as You Think –
+They May Not Be as Salty as You Think –

 I thought my deviled egg filling was way too salty the last time I made a batch.
 I didn’t stir in anything more.
 I didn’t have time.
 I was so disappointed and mad at myself.
 However, I knew the white part would need that dash of salt.
 The paprika also helped to offset the salty taste.
 I was still unsure if my guests would like my deviled eggs but my fears were put to rest.
 My deviled egg platter was the first one empty!
 Everyone said they were great. 😀